thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

    - Create the following NixOS partitions:
      - If needed, a new `/boot` partition (ext4, ~512MB)
      - A root partition (`/`) using the remaining space (**recommended: btrfs** or ext4)
-     - **Note:** When selecting BTRFS, Calamares may not provide options for subvolume setup.
-You'll set up subvolumes after installation (see Post-Installation BTRFS Setup below)
+     - **Important:** Calamares only formats partitions as BTRFS but **does not** create any subvolumes (a key limitation).
+You'll need to set these up manually after installation (see Post-Installation BTRFS Setup below)
    - Mount `nvme0n1p1` (the existing EFI partition) at `/boot/efi` but **do NOT format it**
 5. Continue with the installer:
    - Create your user account